OWASP/Honeypot-Project/mds_elk/README.md

 *  Wait for a minute or two for the logs to reach the ELK
 *  Open http://localhost:5601/app/kibana in your browser
-*  Create an Index with the name filebeat* and Press Next
+*  Create an Index with the name `honeypot-attacks-*` and Press Next
 ![Alt text](./screenshots/filebeat_index_create.png?raw=true "Filebeat index creation")
 *  Use Time Filter field name: @timestamp
 ![Alt text](./screenshots/filebeat_index_create_2.png?raw=true "Filebeat index creation")